|

 7.

-CRRA also generates electricity at its Hartford landfill by
+CRRA also generates electricity at the Hartford landfill by

 burning gas captured from the solid waste section of the landfill.